ericl816/Competitive-Programming-Solutions/README.md

 - ECOO 2019 Boardwide (4th/75 Teams)
 - ECOO 2019 Regionals (80th percentile)
 - Google Code Jam Qualifying Round 2019 (95th percentile worldwide)

+*This directory, despite being comprehensive, is still missing solutions to problems submitted on some of the online judges mentioned above.*

 *~~This directory will be organized into separate folders for each online judge containing their respective solutions in the future.~~*